ggittasseruwagi/ggittasseruwagi/README.md

 - 👋 Hi, I’m @ggittasseruwagi
 - 👀 I’m interested python
 - 🌱 I’m currently looking at business rules for projects.
-- 💞️ I’m looking to collaborate on web3 development.
+- 💞️ I’m looking to collaborate on Data Science Projects.
+- Currently Freelancing
+- So interested in Artificial Intelligence and Quantum Computing
+-

 <!---